creachadair/chirp/spec.md

 #### Protocol Fatal Conditions

 Channel failures, resource exhaustion, and fundamental errors in the protocol implementation are protocol fatal.
-A peer MUST **protocol fatal** for:
+A peer MUST **fail protocol** for:

 - A channel failure while sending or receiving a packet.
 - Receiving a short or invalid packet header.